Best daily deals

 Bluetooth audio will always have latency to some degree, so wired connections are always the best option for gaming.
 Time is of the essence in gaming, and you don’t want to miss something by having latency issues.

 Not always.
-A lot of soundbars don’t have an output for any subwoofer, so you are best off choosing a soundbar that comes with a subwoofer, or one that explicitly states you can connect a subwoofer to it.
+Many soundbars don’t have an output for any subwoofer, so you are best off choosing a soundbar that comes with a subwoofer or one that explicitly states you can connect a subwoofer to it.

-Soundbars only really mimic surround sound, since it’s just a bar with drivers inside, and not a physical surround sound setup in your living room.
+Soundbars only mimic surround sound since it’s just a bar with drivers inside and not a physical surround sound setup in your living room.
 Soundbars with surround sound capability can be nice for the experience, but it’s not a requirement for gaming.
-A stereo setup is all you really need to hear your game properly and be spatially aware, so you can hear left and right of you.
+A stereo setup is all you really need to hear your game properly and be spatially aware so you can listen to the left and right of you.